RamanGodun/State-symmetric-blueprint-mono-repo/packages/core/lib/di_container_cubit/docs/DI injection.md

 ⸻

 8. Bonus: Testing & Flexibility
-   • Need to test your Cubit?
+   • Need to test your cubit?
 Just pass a mock dependency to its constructor.
    • Want to switch repo implementation (REST → Firebase)?
 Just change the DI/providing code.

 ⸻